Heteralcis isochra

 Heteralcis isochra is a moth in the family Lecithoceridae.
 It was described by Edward Meyrick in 1908.
 It is found in Assam, India. and Sri Lanka.

 The wingspan is 12–14 mm.
-The forewings are light ochreous yellowish with four somewhat oblique rather broad undefined fasciae of deeper ochreous or brownish suffusion, the first sometimes rather dark fuscous, the second narrowest.
-The hindwings are light ochreous yellowish, with a subdorsal groove enclosing a long pencil of ochreous-yellowish hairs.
+The forewings exhibit a light ochreous yellow color, adorned with four somewhat oblique, broad, and undefined fasciae that are darker, with a deeper ochreous or brownish suffusion.
+The first fascia is sometimes notably dark fuscous, while the second is the narrowest.
+The hindwings are also light ochreous yellow and feature a subdorsal groove that encloses a long pencil of ochreous-yellowish hairs.